Tea Whisk | Takayama Tea Whisk White Bamboo, Many Bristles

 Listing Summary

-Takayama chasen is a traditional Japanese item.
-It is said that there are only about 15 chasen craftsmen in Japan today, and Takayama chasen, which are made with such high level of skill, are very flexible and have a fine, smooth texture, making them excellent tools for making matcha green tea.
-They are also carefully made to last a long time.
+A Takayama tea whisk, a traditional Japanese craft.
+It is said that only about 15 tea whisk artisans remain in Japan today.
+The Takayama tea whisk, crafted with such high skill, is exceptionally flexible and excels at whisking matcha into a fine, smooth froth.
+It is meticulously made to last for a long time.

 Shipping Fees and More